solomonsunu/stdio-ghana.github.io/_students/frank.md

 affiliation: University of Ghana
 github: skillfulfranco
 year: 2014
+imagetype: jpg
 ---
 I'm a Computer Science Student, and also offering Statistics.
 I always want to learn and know about new stuffs.
 Having learnt c++ and JAVA, this is my third programming language, Python.
 It's all about Jesus.